campworkcoeman/campworkcoeman.org/cub-scouts/2021-winter-spring-programs.md

 ## Winter Cub Extravaganza --- March 6, 2021

 Come for a day of winter fun at Camp Workcoeman.
-More info coming soon.
+Participate in tubing, sledding, BB shooting, and more.
+The event runs from 10 AM -- 2 PM with lunch provided.
+Indoor space will be available to warm up, but please dress for the weather.

 > %list-group%
-> <a href="https://scoutingevent.com/066" class="list-group-item">Register for Winter Cub Extravaganza (Coming Soon)</a>
+> <a href="https://scoutingevent.com/066-43412" class="list-group-item">Register for Winter Cub Extravaganza</a>